A Better Cast-On

 A few years ago an identical technique took the crocheters by storm.
 In the crochet world, it’s called the magic ring.
 I’ve borrowed some photos from Crochet Me editor Toni Rexroat, because I wanted to show you another visual for this technique.

-I really like this method of casting on for a circular project.
+I really like Emily Oker’s Circular Cast-On for a circular project.
 You can use this for anything that starts from a circle—a hat, a shawl, a washcloth, or whatever else you can think of.

 Since I’m firmly in hat mode for the next week or so, I’d like to recommend a wonderful new video resource to you: Structure and Design of Knitted Hats with Tanis Gray.
 From casting on to creating a pompom, Tanis clearly walks you through every step of hat knitting and designing.